shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-20.md

 ---
 title: Yield Analytics 7.20
-description: In this page, learn how to build and use the new advanced filter in the Availability screen, Roadblock. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: In this page, learn how to build and use the new advanced filter in the Availability screen called Roadblock. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---